 - Robot, Science/Tech: 1 cluster each

-Of the 52 identified Japanese clusters organisations, 9 provide an active English website, 18 provide a static or non-updated English website and the other 25 Japanese only websites (of which 2 provide a PDF in English).
+Of the 48 identified Japanese clusters organizations, 7 provide an active English website, 6 provide a static or non-updated English website and the other 35 Japanese only websites (of which 2 provide a PDF in English).

-When assessing the internationalisation activity level of the clusters by browsing their websites and in some cases contacting them, 2 points were checked:
+When assessing the internationalization activity level of the clusters by browsing their websites and in some cases contacting them, the following were found:

 - METI’s "Industrial Cluster Project" (2001- 2020)

 There have been three phases of International Cluster Policy: the first focused on creating the foundations of industrial clusters (2001-2005), the second on continuing to foster network formation while also developing specific businesses (2006-2010) and the third on encouraging industrial cluster activities to reach financial independence and autonomous growth (2011-2020) in which the industrial cluster projects are now expected to be led by their local government, collaborating with their local academia and industry for further advancement.

-The results of the 2016 mapping showed that during this autonomous period most of the initial launched cluster projects ceased their activities once they achieved their targets or reached the end of their expected initial planned life time.
+The results of the 2016 and the 2022 mappings showed that during this autonomous period most of the initial launched cluster projects ceased their activities once they achieved their targets or reached the end of their expected initial planned life time.
 (Sometimes leaving online website of the project may give the wrong impression that the cluster is still operational).